WellthCare

 For employers considering adding or expanding CAM coverage, compliance is critical:

-• ERISA & Plan Documentation: Any covered service must be explicitly and accurately detailed in the official plan documents (SPD) to avoid disputes and ensure compliance.
+• ERISA & Plan Documentation: Any covered service must be detailed in the official plan documents (SPD) to avoid disputes and ensure compliance.

-• HIPAA: Ensure that any wellness program or incentive tied to using alternative treatments complies with HIPAA's nondiscrimination rules, particularly if health factors are involved.
+• HIPAA: Ensure any wellness program or incentive tied to using alternative treatments complies with HIPAA's nondiscrimination rules, especially if health factors are involved.

-• ACA Preventive Care: Note that acupuncture is not part of the ACA's mandatory $0 preventive care list.
+• ACA Preventive Care: Acupuncture isn't part of the ACA's mandatory $0 preventive care list.
 Its inclusion is a plan design choice.

 • Network Management: If covered, using licensed, credentialed in-network providers is essential for cost control and quality assurance.

-In conclusion, acupuncture coverage under standard benefits is possible but not universal.
-The onus is on the employee to investigate and on the employer to design a plan that meets their workforce's needs.
-The future of benefits, however, points toward integrated systems like WellthCare that reward the broader pursuit of health, potentially making access to valued alternative therapies easier and more financially rewarding for the employee, while driving better outcomes and cost management for the employer.
+Acupuncture coverage under standard benefits is possible but not universal.
+Employees need to investigate; employers need to design plans that meet their workforce's needs.
+The future points to integrated systems like WellthCare that reward the broader pursuit of health, making access to alternative therapies easier and more financially rewarding for employees while driving better outcomes and cost management for employers.

 ← Back to Blog